 4. Why is there anything size 2T that is dry-clean only?
 Two-year-olds have only one purpose in life: to plaster everything in their vicinity with half-chewed goldfish crackers.
 Dry cleaning is for big people.
 Or no people.

 5. Why do we have to keep track of coupons and spending bucks and sale emails (oh my!) that require us to wait to get the things we actually need now?
-Clothes shopping for mini-people is not something that should require a personal assistant.
+Clothes shopping for kids is not something that should require a personal assistant.

 6. Why are they pumping the air in the store full of obnoxious perfume?
 And then making us wait in the longest line while we breathe it in?
 It makes us feel ragey and nauseous and the only remedy is to consume a giant pretzel afterward so that the carbs will soak up the smell.

 7. Why are all the “nice” clothes itchy and stiff?
 We’ve put a man on the moon and created the Internet, but dressing up for a nice brunch with the grandparents has to physically hurt?

 8. Speaking of the Internet, why do we have to scroll through 23 pages of shorts to find the pair we need?
 We know WAY too much about shorts options now, and we were planning to use that brain space for something else.
 Now it’s full of shorts.
 Great.